igrafx/miningkafka/README.md

 A detailed tutorial can be found in the [howto.md](https://github.com/igrafx/miningkafka/blob/dev/howto.md) file.

+This version of the iGrafx Mining Kafka Modules is compatible with platforms of version 2.32.0 and above.

 To begin with ksqlDB and Kafka, you may follow these links:

 - [Main documentation](https://docs.confluent.io/platform/current/ksqldb/overview.html)